 Offering self-help options is a good strategy for companies to retain and satisfy clients.
 To enhance user experience, consider automating your self-help tools.

-It can use automation tools such as auto-search and auto-suggest features.
+It can use help desk automation tools such as auto-search and auto-suggest features.
 In an instant, they provide all search results and options relevant to the specific keywords the users typed.

 Some ideas to improve your knowledge base automation are: